Sangeun44/Rhythm_Visualizer_Game/README.md

 I have to work on creating the layout of the buttons into a big mesh so that it can proceed as the program runs.

-Mario is in the background like a monument
+Mario is in the background like a monument, the metal shader is referenced from Alexis' Metal Shader.

 demo link: https://sangeun44.github.io/Rhythm_Visualizer_Game/